minvws/nl-covid19-data-dashboard/docs/feature-flags.md

 # Feature Flags

-Feature flags are used to easily turn newly developed features on or off.
+Feature flags are used to quickly turn newly developed features on or off, because decisions about whether or not to release a feature can change rapidly.
-Decisions about whether or not we should release a feature can change rapidly, so we tend to develop new features under a flag in order to quickly switch it off should there be a need.
+Using a flag enables us to change the inclusion of a feature with a minimum change in code.
+Once the feature has been released and is considered stable we will remove the flag related logic for it.

 ## Definition